How to create an empty list in Python

 []

-You can also use the multiplication operator * to repeat a list's contents.
-When you apply it to an empty list, you're essentially telling Python to repeat nothing, so the result is predictably empty.
+In Python, you can use the multiplication operator * to repeat the contents of a list.
+When you apply this to an empty list, the result is always another empty list, no matter what number you multiply it by.

 Advanced techniques for empty lists